Sit to Support Kids & Nature

 Can’t be a Sitter but want to support?

 Make a donation directly to the Sit-a-thon.
-Every dollar donated goes to Pine’s Bursary Fund, which helps families in financial need join transformative nature connection programs.
+Every dollar donated goes to Pine’s Bursary Fund, which helps children from lower-income families join transformative nature connection programs.

 We are deeply grateful for the financial support that has allowed our children to continue with the Pine Project this year.
 There is nothing quite like it in their lives!
 My children are more watchful, more observant, braver, and more open to otherness because of the Pine Project.
 The bursary makes attending possible - what this money allows is ultimately shaping my children, and their children, and our future.